mooinglemur/zsmkit/README.md

 1. Choose the starting RAM bank that ZSMKit will live in, switch to that RAM bank and load the `zsmkit-a000.bin` file from disk to $A000.
 As the file is over 8KiB, the library will load into and partially consume a second bank, but all of the API calls will always be in the first (primary) bank.
 2. Set aside 256 bytes of low RAM that ZSMKit is allowed to use.
 Activate the primary ZSMKit RAM bank, and call `zsm_init_engine` with .X .Y (low, high) set to the address of this low RAM region.
 A simple solution is to use part of the region between $400 and $7FF, but you can also designate any other 256 byte region in low ram that is not otherwise in use.
 This value need not be page-aligned.
-3. Use the rest of the ZSMKit API to set up and play back songs, taking care to activate the primary ZSMKit bank before calling into the library.
+3. Use the rest of the ZSMKit API to set up and play back songs, taking care to activate the primary ZSMKit RAM bank before calling into the library.

 ## Building from scratch